 Nothing whispers relaxation quite like a peaceful stroll under a lush canopy of leaves.
 Prince Edward Island’s Appin Road is the ideal setting for such a journey.
-Constructed in 1862, this clay lane near the Island’s south shore is peaceful and off the beaten track, winding through dense woodlands and farmers’ fields.
-If you’re looking for a reflective respite from the hustle and bustle of daily life and an alternative to PEI’s Confederation Trail, Appin Road is just the ticket.
+Cleared in 1862, this clay lane near the Island’s south shore is peaceful and off the beaten track, winding through dense woodlands and farmers’ fields.
+If you’re looking for a reflective respite from the stressors of daily life, Appin Road is just the ticket.

 Kejimkujik National Park, Nova Scotia

 Nova Scotia’s Kejimkujik National Park is truly one of a kind.
-With its rare old growth forests, abundant wildlife, Mi’kmaq legends, and geological treasures, Kejimkujik isn’t just one of the best hikes in Canada, but a National Historic Site as well.
-Boasting fifteen unique trails, the park gives visiting hikers the opportunity to get up close and personal with rare species of birds, slices of human history (including gold mines!), gigantic granite boulders and breathtaking foliage.
+With its rare old-growth forests, abundant wildlife, Mi’kmaq legends, and geological treasures, Kejimkujik isn’t just one of the best hiking trails in Canada, but a National Historic Site as well.
+Boasting 15 unique trails, the park gives visiting hikers the opportunity to get up close and personal with rare species of birds, slices of human history (including gold mines!), gigantic granite boulders and breathtaking foliage.

 Killarney Park, Ontario

-Touted as a “crown jewel” of Ontario’s park system, Killarney Park came into existence by the dedicated efforts of several famous Canadian artists.
+Touted as a “crown jewel” of Ontario’s park system, Killarney Park came into existence through the dedicated efforts of several famous Canadian artists.
 The Group of Seven’s Lawren Harris, A.J.
 Casson and A.Y.
 Jackson were so enamored with this rugged landscape that they approached the government, demanding that the area be designated as protected parkland.
 Thanks to their efforts, Killarney’s jack pine ridges, clear lakes and quartz hills survive today.
-Four hiking trails including the picturesque Granite Ridge Trail give visitors unparalleled access to La Cloche Mountains, Georgian Bay and the spectacular beauty immortalized by the Group of Seven’s iconic paintings.
+Four hiking trails including the picturesque Cranberry Bog Trail (above) give visitors unparalleled access to La Cloche Mountains, Georgian Bay and the spectacular beauty immortalized by the Group of Seven’s iconic paintings.

 Prefer your adventures off the beaten path?
 Don’t miss this roundup of hidden gems across Canada.

-For breathtaking lakeside and mountain views, head to Mount Robson Provincial Park —the second oldest provincial park in British Columbia.
+For breathtaking lakeside and mountain views, head to Mount Robson Provincial Park—the second oldest provincial park in British Columbia.
 Towering overhead at 3,954 metres is the snow-capped Mount Robson, the highest peak in the Canadian Rockies.
-(Take this quiz to see how well you know your Canadian Rockies.)
-The sheer size of this majestic summit will have hikers spellbound as they wander along the 4.5 kilometre Kinney Lake Trail.
+The sheer size of this majestic summit will have hikers spellbound as they wander along the 4.5 kilometre out-and-back Overlander Falls long trail.
 Amidst the dense cedar and hemlock forest, eagle-eyed visitors may have the once in a lifetime chance to see many wildlife species including moose, black bears and elk.
-This gentle hike will take approximately 2.5 hours to complete.
+This gentle hike will take approximately 1.5 hours to complete.

 Galloping Goose Regional Trails, British Columbia